rnabioco/scRNA-seq-Cell-Ref-Matrix/README.md

 # scRNA-Reference-Matrix
 Project to create a large reference matrix from all scRNA-seq datasets with metadata on NCBI GEO.
-Utilizes PCA and UMAP/tSNE
+Utilizes PCA, clustering, and UMAP/tSNE